Josh Christie is the VP of Marketing & Recruiting at D&L Transport

 One example is assessing your current freight broker arrangements to determine if you’re in the best relationship.
 That, in turn, can help you map out the following steps to improve things and align with your overall goals.
 See our blog, What to Look for in a Freight Agency Program, for more insight on that possible step.

 Planning isn’t limited to long-range strategic planning.
 There’s also daily planning and prioritizing.
-It’s essential to plan your day and your week so that you’re working on the critical priorities in your business.
+It’s essential to plan your day and week so that you’re working on the critical priorities in your business.
 It’s all about making great use of your time through a highly effective habit.
 In a recent video in our BETTERLIFE with D&L series, we sit down with a subject matter expert in the areas of Organizational Behavior and Self Awareness.
 Our subject matter expert discusses the difference between “To Be” and “To Do” lists.

 3 — Listening